httpie/http-prompt/CONTRIBUTING.rst

 Python 2 and 3 Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 HTTP Prompt is compatible with Python 2 and 3.
-When you code, keep in mind that
+Keep in mind that you're coding
-you're coding for Python 2 and 3.
-You can use Tox_ (see below) to make sure the
+for Python 2 and 3 at the same time.
+You can use Tox_ (see below) to make sure
-code is runnable on both Python 2 and 3.
+the code is runnable on both Python 2 and 3.

 Running Tests